KisuYang/ppt_bible/README.md

 # ppt_bible
-create .ppt files from .csv(utf-8) file of bible
 First of all, you need to install "python-pptx" package.
+Then run demo.py to create .ppt files from .csv(utf-8) file of bible.

 ![sample.png](sample.png)